- FERPA Policy

 Adding the Charges and the Cost of Living Components determines student Cost of Attendance.
 A monthly interest charge may apply on unpaid balances.

 VICÍ Beauty School’s refund policy includes provisions that conform to the State of Wisconsin epartment of Safety and Professional Services, Administrative Code for Barbering or Cosmetology.
 This policy also conforms to the Higher Education Act Amendments of 1998 Public Law 105-255 pertaining to Federal Financial Aid recipients.
 A $10.00 application fee submitted with the enrollment application prior to enrollment is non-refundable.

 A full refund of all monies paid by the student under the enrollment contract shall be made if:

-- You decide to cancel your enrollment by mailing or delivering a written notice to the VICÍ Corporate Office, 11010 W. Hampton Ave., Milwaukee, WI 53225, within three business days of signing the enrollment contract.
+- You decide to cancel your enrollment by mailing or delivering a written notice to the VICÍ Corporate Office, 16871 W. Greenfield Ave., New Berlin, WI 53151, within three business days of signing the enrollment contract.
 The postmark on your written notification will determine the cancellation date, or the date it is delivered in person to the address above.
 This policy applies regardless of whether or not you have actually started your training.

 - You were accepted for enrollment but were unqualified for entrance.

 - If any written or oral misrepresentations were made by the school.

 For all students whose enrollment ends prior to your first day of class

 - If you withdraw or are dismissed by the school prior to the start of classes, all monies paid by the student under the enrollment contract shall be refunded except for a $100.00 withdrawal fee.